stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “I just feel so helpless,” he said quietly.
 She patted his arm.

 “If you know something,” she began.
 “Anything.
 You have to tell me.
 He looked at her blankly.
 “No matter what it is,” she soldiered on.
-“I... we... won't laugh at you.
+“I… we… won't laugh at you.
 No matter how unbelievable it might sound.”

 Still nothing.